STYJ/simontan.dev/posts/a-journey-of-self-discovery.md

 - Rain
 - A nice cup of coffee
 - Driving on an empty road
+- Spending time with my family and friends

 # Things I'm good at
 - Planning w/ uncertainty